-Low inductor values result in smaller size, but create higher ripple current and are less efficient because of the high AC current flowing in the inductor.
-Higher inductor values will reduce the ripple current and are more efficient, but are larger and more costly.
+Low inductor values result in smaller size but create higher ripple current.
+Higher inductor values will reduce the ripple current but are larger and more costly.
+Because wire resistance varies widely for different inductors and because magnetic core losses vary widely with operating conditions, it is often difficult to choose which inductor will optimize efficiency.
+The general rule is that higher inductor values have better efficiency at light loads due to lower core losses and lower peak currents, but at high load the smaller inductors are better because of lower resistance.
 The inductor selection is generally based on the ripple current which is typically set between 20% to 50% of the maximum load current.
 Cost, size, output ripple and efficiency all play a part in the selection process.